Open-Source-Community/Get-To-Docker-24/Session 1/README.md

 On linux you can install Docker from your package manager

-* `sudo apt install docker` on Debian and Ubuntu based ditros
+* `sudo apt install docker` on Debian and Ubuntu based distros
 * `sudo dnf install docker` on Fedora based distros
 * `sudo pacman -Syu docker` in Arch based distros